 Supporting Your Child Through Uncertain Times

-Parenting is among the most rewarding—and most challenging—roles you'll ever fill.
+Parenting is among the most rewarding—and most challenging—role you'll ever fill.
 There are moments of profound joy and connection when you witness your child learn something new, overcome a fear, or simply exist in the world with curiosity and wonder.
 These are the moments that fill your heart and remind you why you became a parent.

 But there are also the other moments—the ones that push you to your absolute limits.
 The tantrums that seem to come from nowhere, behavior you don’t know how to manage, battles over bedtime that leave you exhausted and defeated, and the important questions you just don't know how to answer.
 The greatest fear that lives within the core of every parent is the fear that you are somehow failing your child, that you're not enough, that you're doing it all wrong.